stupidmankind/BYpassDoc/docs/source/commands/exceldeleterow.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected workbook.

 **Row Number**
-	Enter the number of the row that should be deleted. ex.
-1, 5
+	Enter the number of the row that should be deleted, e.g., (1, 5).

 **Shift Upward**
 	Should the cells below shift upward after deletion?